 As you determine who will be following up with your customers, be sure they: 1) Are notified of their responsibilities, 2) Are fully trained on the background and importance of NPS, and 3) Are aware of any expectations in terms of follow-up timing, messaging, etc.

-- Weekly (Key team members): Hold a frequent meeting, ideally weekly, to chat through the previous week’s feedback and any noted trends.
+- Key team members: Hold a frequent meeting, ideally weekly, to chat through the previous week’s feedback and any noted trends.
 Involve team members that can more readily enact change based on this feedback, such as engineering, marketing, and account managers.
-Use Delighted’s weekly digest to automatically deliver a summary of feedback you can chat about during your meeting

-- Monthly or Quarterly (Company-wide): Getting the whole team organized takes a lot more effort to combat scheduling conflicts.
-Aim for a monthly or quarterly cadence to give teams time to clear out their schedule.
-This company-wide meeting can focus on the larger topics and trends gathered by frontline employees and key team members running the NPS program and managing the closed loop process.
-Keeping a monthly/quarterly cadence ensures that the entire company remains customer-centric and involves current feedback in their decision-making processes
+- Company-wide: Getting the whole team organized takes a lot more, so aim for a monthly or quarterly cadence to give teams time to clear out their schedule.
+This company-wide meeting can focus on the larger root causes and trends gathered by frontline employees and key team members managing the closed loop process and what actions are being taken to address them.

-When a response is provided to an NPS survey, the experience is fresh on the minds of both the customer as well as the employee most directly involved with that particular customer’s experience.
+When feedback is submitted, the experience that prompted that feedback is fresh on the minds of the customer and the employee that worked with them.
 This familiarity with the customer’s exact experience helps yield two distinct outcomes via the closed loop process:

 - Rapid follow-up and resolution with the customer